THE ISSUE OF BLOOD

 I saw an AK-47.

-“Ah yes!”
+“Ah, yes!”
 I said, “I’ve played with those, too.
 Years ago.”

-The dinner had been delightful, the reading was powerful, and, after the event ended, I thanked the author for breaking bread with me.
-We jabbered about a scheduling a future dinner knowing it would never be arranged.
-Such is the world of publishing, publicity, and fame.
+The dinner had been delightful, the reading was powerful, and after the event ended, I thanked the author for breaking bread with me.
+We agreed to schedule a future dinner, knowing it would never happen.

 I wanted to earn her affection.
 I wanted sex with her.